The contents of a heading element:

 >

-element can generate an accessible name for the <fieldset>
+</div>The contents of the <legend> element can generate an accessible name for the <fieldset> element:

 <fieldset>